 How do I find a candidate using Reddit?

 1. Use Reddit boolean strings for candidate search

 There are no profiles with detailed personal information on Reddit, so it is not that easy to evaluate a potential employee.
-You can know more about the location, working sphere, etc through the various communities (Chicago jobs for example).
+You can know more about the location, working sphere, etc. through the various communities (Chicago jobs, for example).
 Also, you can use Reddit boolean strings which scan through the comments and index user profiles.
-Unfortunately, it does not cover any specific fields of profiles.
+The con of using boolean strings is that they do not cover any specific fields of profiles.

 If you are not familiar with how boolean search in recruiting works, we recommend checking our Sourcing hacks #2 guide.